 The Golden Triangle

 While my brother had initially declared he didn’t care where we would or wouldn’t eat, he did do his research and all of a sudden announced that we had to eat at The Test Kitchen.
-Yes, of course, we had to eat at The Test Kitchen, the only problem being that this is not only one of the best Cape Town restaurants but also South Africa’s number 1 restaurant and booked out months in advance.
+Yes, of course, we had to eat at The Test Kitchen, the only problem being that this is not only the best Cape Town restaurant but also South Africa’s number 1 restaurant and booked out months in advance.

 After spending too much time and money at my favorite wine shop in the Old Biscuit Mill, Stephan had become good friends with Nigel the own and thought to take advantage of his newfound connection.
 “Nigel, can’t you help us to get into Test Kitchen?
 Pleeeeeeeease!”
 The Test Kitchen is basically opposite Nigel’s store and while you may assume it is his extended living room he, unfortunately, has no reign over the seating arrangements inside.
 However, he did advise us to come early for lunch and request to fill in for any no-shows.